zdimension/blog/_posts/2023-12-23-calculator-review-burroughs-c3155.md

 Here's the display block:

-{% picture PXL_20231222_191111740.jpg --alt View of the display block removed from the main circuit, with the nine nixie tubes and the covering panel, plus some circuit thingies. %}
+{% picture PXL_20231222_191111740.jpg --alt View of the display block removed from the main circuit, with the nine VFD tubes and the covering panel, plus some circuit thingies. %}

 From the back: